-FPort is the latest RC serial protocol that brings a few improvements over the existing RX and telemetry protocols.
-In this article we will take a look at the advantage of FPort, and how to set it up with Betaflight flight controllers in your mini quad.
+FPort is a new Frsky receiver protocol which brings a few improvements over the existing SBUS and SmartPort Telemetry.
+This tutorial will explain the advantages of FPort, and how to set it up on Betaflight flight controllers for your mini quad.

-- FPort combines RC control signal, telemetry, and RSSI into 1 wire
+- FPort combines SBUS and Smarport Telemetry into one single wire

 - cutting down cable management and soldering

 - save a UART port because SBUS and Smartport take up two separate UART’s

 - FPort is an uninverted protocol **, so hopefully we don’t have to worry about doing “uninversion hacks” on F4 FC in future Frsky receivers

 - FPort is slightly faster than SBUS

 - RSSI works automatically (no need to pass through a channel)